How can i prepare for SAT most effectively? What is the score required to get a scholarship? - lasya

 There has been a good deal of publicity regarding the discrepancy in test results between students of color and Hispanic students, and Caucasian and Oriental students.
 This not a direct effect of the efforts of the College Board who designs and administers the SAT to keep any identified racial groups scores at a lower level.
 The simple, but sad explanation is that any student of any particular racial or socio-economic background who has not had the advantages of a strong foundation in reading, writing, and mathematics due to a poor school system is unlikely to score well on the SAT or any other standardized test that is centered for students who have, in fact, had a solid schooling experience.
 Quite understandably, students whose primary language is other than English are also at a major disadvantage in taking the SAT which is so heavily weighted towards verbal and writing skills.

-what is the hardest part doing the SAT? - Brittany
+What is the hardest part of the SAT? - Brittany

 It depends on your learning strengths.
 Some folks find the math a breeze, while others are completely stumped by the middle level questions, let alone the tougher ones on Algebra II.
 That said, with the inclusion of reading and writing sections, the SAT is doubly weighted on verbal skills.
 There is a lot of reading, sentence completion, paragraph improvement, and so on.
 Plus, you need to write a short essay in response to a prompt.
 So, over the long term, strong reading and grammatical skills are the best preparation for the SAT, and the most likely to help you succeed in the largest portion of the test.
 Another point to make is that the test is LONG — three and a half hours.
 So, one of the hardest parts is maintaining your concentration and energy levels over the course of a high pressure test that moves quickly and jumps around from section to section.